Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Conclusion

 At this stage we now have a working database ready for the consuming API logic to be added.
 The required database tables exist, the Reference Data data has been loaded, the required stored procedures and user-defined type (UDT) have been generated and added to the database.
 The .NET (C#) Entity Framework models have been generated and added to the `My.Hr.Business` project, including the requisite table-valued parameter (TVP).

+Next we need to create the [employee API](./Employee-Api.md) endpoint to perform the desired CRUD operations.